 All lawn grass needs sunlight to grow into a thick, healthy, deeply rooted lawn.
 Most grasses need a minimum of six hours of direct sunlight.
 Even the types sold as “shade tolerant” require at least four hours.
-Consider other alternatives, like shade-loving ground covers or low-growing perennials for densely shaded areas.
+Consider other alternatives, like shade-loving ground covers or low-growing perennials, for densely shaded areas.

 Grass also needs adequate moisture.
 During the growing season, it needs about an inch of water per week combined total of rainfall and irrigation.
 Some grasses are considered drought-tolerant, which simply means they will turn brown and go dormant when there’s not enough moisture.
-In arid locations, dry-climate alternatives to traditional grass lawns are a more sustainable landscape choice.
+In arid locations, dry climate alternatives to traditional grass lawns are a more sustainable landscape choice.

 Soil conditions are equally important to growing healthy lawn grass.
 These grasses grow best in an aggregate mixture of sand, silt, and clay.
 This type of soil drains excess water easily, but it retains enough to act as a reservoir between rains.
 Marginal soils can be improved with organic matter by leaving the grass clippings on the lawn after mowing and occasionally top dressing the lawn with compost.
 Fertilizer and lime help to supply the required additional nutrients.

 For traditional lawn grasses, the best grass seed brand may be one of the big national brands.
 Those are the folks who do the research and develop new seed strains and seed blends.
 They know what works and what doesn’t.

 Plant warm-season grass seed in late spring or early summer, when the soil temperature is at least 65 F, and the daytime high air temperature consistently reaches above 70 F. Water the seeds lightly after planting to ensure good soil contact.
 Water daily to keep the soil from crusting until the seeds germinate, which should be within two weeks.

-Cool-season grass seeds germinate best when the soil temperature is between 50 and 65 F. As a general rule, the best time to plant cool season grass seed is late summer or early fall, about 45 days before the first expected fall frost date.
-Planting in fall allows the grass two cool-growing seasons, fall and spring, to establish deep roots prior to the onset of summer heat and drought.
-The second-best time to plant cool-season grasses is early spring, following the same soil-temperature guidelines.
+Cool-season grass seeds germinate best when the soil temperature is between 50 and 65 F. As a general rule, the best time to plant cool-season grass seed is late summer or early fall, about 45 days before the first expected fall frost date.
+Planting in fall allows the grass two cool growing seasons, fall and spring, to establish deep roots prior to the onset of summer heat and drought.
+The second-best time to plant cool-season grasses is early spring, following the same soil temperature guidelines.

 As sustainability gains traction with property owners, many are looking for eco-friendly alternatives to traditional lawns.
 There is a desire to reduce chemical applications, conserve water, and create backyard habitat space.
-The “no-mow” lawn encompasses a range of approaches including selection of grasses that naturally stay low without mowing and incorporating non-grass plants that provide food and shelter for pollinators, birds, and other wildlife.
+The “no-mow” lawn encompasses a range of approaches including a selection of grasses that naturally stay low without mowing and incorporating non-grass plants that provide food and shelter for pollinators, birds, and other wildlife.
 Xeriscape landscapes incorporate limited traditional lawn-grass areas where they serve an identified function but may use different grass species to fulfill the role of lawn grass.

 The best solutions for alternative lawns incorporate a blend of local native grasses, wildflowers, and herbs that stay under 12 inches tall.

-- When should you harvest watermelon?
+- When should you fertilize your azaleas?
 What you need to know